julenbernabe/marketplace-eth/README.md

 ## Installation

-**Observation:** For this installation, you will need to have [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation) installed.
+**Observation:** For the installation we will use [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation).
+Truffle is a tool to deploy and manage an Ethereum network consisting of a single node, and it is usually been used for testing purposes.

 For a quick installation, run: